Harry Cohn: Life and career

+Cohn could also hold grudges.
+He was responsible for the abrupt end to Hazel Scott's film career after Scott protested the degrading costumes black women were scripted to wear on Mae West's 1943 film The Heat's On.
+Cohn eventually relented, but made good on his vow that Hazel Scott would never set foot on a Hollywood studio as long as he lived.
+After David Niven playfully sent Cohn a lawyer's letter claiming Cohn's yacht as salvage, Cohn failed to see the joke and barred Niven from the Columbia lot; Niven would be hired by Columbia only after Harry Cohn's death.
+Cohn also resented Loretta Young having a dress redesigned expensively, which he regarded as overcharging him for her wardrobe, and wouldn't speak to her for many years until she apologized to him in person.

 Personal life

 Cohn was married to Rose Barker from 1923 to 1941, and to actress Joan Perry (1911–1996) from July 1941 until his death in 1958.

 His brothers all worked at Columbia.
 As well as co-founder Jack, the eldest brother Maxwell was a shorts subject producer and Nathan was the New York division manager.
 Cohn's nephew, Ralph, one of Jack Cohn's three sons, founded Screen Gems.
 Another of Jack's sons, Robert, was also a Columbia executive.
 Maxwell's daughter was Leonore "Lee" Cohn Annenberg, the wife of billionaire publishing magnate Walter Annenberg of Philadelphia.